-“Fan into Flame” Summer Enrichment Camp six weeks June – August 2018
+“Fan into Flame” Summer Enrichment ~ June through August 2021

 Who is ready for summer?
-We know from experience that the summer can be one of the most challenging times of the year for children of low income apartments, whose parents work and therefore leave children unattended at home.
+We know from experience that the summer can be one of the most challenging times of the year for children of low-income communities, whose parents work, and therefore leave children unattended at home.
 We know that Summer Reading Loss is a major problem for young readers who return to school further behind than when the summer commenced.
 Why?
 Because there is no-one to encourage and help them to read books, just for the fun of it, as well as to learn about the world in which they live.
-So many lack context for what they are reading, which is why we try and expose children to new place and experiences in our holistic summer enrichment program.
+So many lack context for what they are reading, which is why we try to expose children to new place and experiences in our holistic summer enrichment program.

-Our annual Fan into Flame Summer Enrichment Camp serves children (ages 5 to 14) like Anisha.
-A 10 year old Nepali refugee, the first summer in Charlotte, Anisha had nothing to do but play video games with her older brother.
-She entered school in the fall ill-prepared and wound up failing the third grade despite being tutored.
-Last summer she attended LHCC’s summer camp, read 12 books, went on multiple educational field trips and also learned to swim.
-Now she is an honor roll student at Merry Oaks.
-She attends our weekly tutoring program and is once again looking forward to another great year at school.
+Our annual Fan into Flame Summer Enrichment Camp serves children (ages 5 to 12) like Sofia.
+A 7-year-old sister of Gabriella, the first summer in Charlotte, these young girls had nothing to do but play video games and watch TV.
+Last summer they attended LHCC’s summer camp, read many books, went on multiple educational field trips and also learned to swim.
+Sofia and Gabriella attend our weekly tutoring program.

 What we do over the summer: